JGN1/ewd-api-labs-2023/README.md

 ![][image6]

-For the implementation of my new endpoints, I followed the same Clean Architecture approach as demonstrated in accounts endpoint.
+For the implementation of my new endpoints, I followed the same Clean Architecture approach as demonstrated in setup of Accounts endpoint in the labs.

 ![][image32]

 Following this approach made it very easy to create an API.
 I started with lowest level (entities & repositories), and then worked my way up through the layers (services, controller, routes, etc.).
 This systematic approach made life easier when laying out and coding the application.
-It also allows me to easily swap items such as databases downstream apis, etc. and provides a single point of entry for applications using the API.
+It also allows me to easily swap items such as databases, downstream apis, etc. while providing an API entry point that is totally abstracted from lower levels for applications using the API.
 <br/>
 <br/>